Konami33/Flask-rest-api/k8s-deployment.md

   curl -X DELETE http://<NodeIP>:30007/users/1
   ```

-By following these steps, we can deploy our Flask application with MySQL to Kubernetes.
+Thats it!.
+By these steps, we have deployed our Flask application with MySQL to kubernetes.